antounes/antounes.github.io/_posts/2021-08-13-an-engineers-journey-towards-certification.md

 ## From Professional Data Engineer to Professional ML Engineer

 After the Professional Data Engineer certification, time was to take the Professional ML Engineer certification.
 Again, things were not so easy.
-I still needed to digest all the actual continuous training/serving/monitoring part, and be able to think about how to put things in production, not only about building shiny models.
+I still needed to digest all the actual continuous training / serving / monitoring part, and be able to think about how to put things in production, not only about building shiny models.

 Here is where I found the Professional Data Engineer certification and the Professional ML Engineer certification were pretty different.
 When thinking about the Professional Data Engineer certification preparation, you have to be prepared